×

 If you have not spent a lot of time in Bimini, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Bimini depends on several factors, including your financial situation, long-term plans, and personal preferences.
 If you plan to stay in Bimini for an extended period and have the financial means, buying a home may be a good investment.
 Owning a property allows you to build equity, customize your living space, and potentially benefit from the appreciation of property values over time.
 Additionally, Bimini is a popular tourist destination, so you may have the opportunity to generate rental income when you are not using the property.
 On the other hand, renting a home in Bimini offers more flexibility and fewer responsibilities.
 Renting is a good option if you are unsure about your long-term plans or if you do not want to commit to the financial responsibilities of homeownership.
 Renting allows you to easily relocate if needed and does not require you to pay property taxes, maintenance costs, or homeowners' insurance.
 However, you will not build equity or benefit from property appreciation when renting.
 Ultimately, the decision to buy or rent a home in Bimini, Bahamas should be based on your individual circumstances and preferences.
-Consider factors such as your financial stability, long-term plans, and desire for flexibility when making your decision," said one expat in Bimini.
+Consider factors such as your financial stability, long-term plans, and desire for flexibility when making your decision," remarked one expat who made the move to Bimini.

 What cultural faux pas should I try to avoid making in Bimini?